- What are the main dispute resolution methods used to resolve large commercial disputes?

 Legal protection insurance is available under Turkish law.
 However, according to the general conditions prepared by the Treasury, commercial disputes are not covered by this insurance.
 The Ministry of Justice has recently included legal protection insurance in the purposes set forth in the Judicial Reform Strategy, therefore further developments are expected in near future.

 - Are court proceedings confidential or public?
 If public, are the proceedings or any information kept confidential in certain circumstances?

 In principle, court proceedings are open to the public.
 In exceptional cases, the court can decide at the request of one of the parties or ex officio for hearings to be held in private for public morality and/or public security reasons or in cases where the superior interest of a party makes confidentiality absolutely necessary.

 Parties and their lawyers can examine the court files and make copies of the documents filed.
 In addition, lawyers admitted to the TBA can examine court files even if they are not representing one of the parties, in which case they cannot make copies.

 - Does the court impose any rules on the parties in relation to pre-action conduct?
 If yes, are there penalties for failing to comply?

 For the first time in 2018, mediation was introduced as a mandatory pre-action conduct for labour disputes, which was followed for commercial monetary claims and consumer law-related disputes in subsequent years.
-If the parties do not apply for mediation before filing the lawsuit regarding these types of disputes, the case will be dismissed.
+If the parties do not apply for mediation before filing the lawsuit regarding these types of disputes, the case will be dismissed on procedural grounds.

 - What are the main stages of typical court proceedings?